Rules for Ardsley 2017-18 (Un)Mixed Doubles Curling

 play shall continue for the extra ends required to break the tie.

 - Scoring is the same as in regular curling.
 The "positioned" stones placed

 at the beginning of each end are eligible to be counted in the scoring.

-- Each team shall deliver five stones per end.
-The player delivering
+- Each team shall position one stone and deliver five stones per end

 the team's first stone of the end must also deliver the team's